weiyongzhang/smartfactory/README.md

 ![Feature Importance](./resources/Feature.png)

-The feature importance graph indicates that besides time-related and machine setting features, the hourly pressure emerges as the most critical determinant for the target variable.
+The feature importance graph indicates that besides time-related and machine setting features, the hourly pressure emerges as one of the most critical determinant for the target variable.
 As demonstrated below, the target variable generally mirrors the trend of the outdoor weather's hourly pressure.

 It's also noteworthy that each machine setting (setting A, B, C…) exerts varying impacts on the target variable.